ygorcosta/wedeploy.com/ui/src/pages/docs/intro/feature-overview.md

 ## Automatic code detection

 WeDeploy tries to determine what language your project uses based on the file structure.
-We scan your directory in order to install dependencies, compile the code and run the application.
+We scan your directory in order to install dependencies, compile the code, and run the application.

-Our automatic code detection comes with a number of pre-configured recipes for projects that contains Docker, Node.js, Ruby, and Java files.
+Our automatic code detection comes with a number of pre-configured recipes for projects that contain Docker, Node.js, Ruby, or Java files.

 </article>